enolte/ss/README.md

 |19 |   |   |   | 3 |

-The current implementation is a dense `std::array` of counts, literally as described here.
+The legacy implementation (not included here yet) is a dense `std::array` of counts, literally as described here.

-A replacement impl is pending, using bit-packed multiindex components, to reduce cache reloads.
+The replacement impl uses bit-packed integers, to reduce cache reloads.
 This will be performance tested with the `std::array` of counts.
 When that is complete, both impls and results for them will added to this repo.

 ### Bidirectional iteration

-Bidirectional iteration is pending.
+Bidirectional iteration is supported, with the same circular semantics as described for fixed-size subset iteration.

 ### Random access